provider_id. Use this when you need to rotate cryptographic keys while preserving registry continuity.

 The new DID that will replace the current one (e.g.

 "Scheduled key rotation").
-Stored in the audit log.The
+Stored in the audit log.string (UUID)

 new_provider_did.
 Required when ownership_challenge_id is provided.Response